 - 4. Moving expenses between assignments. - 5.
 Auto fuel and/or transportation costs for personal use.
 Vacation or personal travel expenses. - 6.
 Clothing - 7.
 Laundry/dry cleaning expenses. - 8.
 Eye/Dental care exceeding diocesan limits or for non-essential care. - 9.
 Personal hygiene products. - C. The Diocese is responsible for: - 1.
 Normal eye care. - 2.
-Normal dental care (up to \$3,000/year).
-(See Appendix D A & B) Major dental procedures must have pre approval.
-(See Appendix D C) - D. The accountability of Mass stipends is the responsibilities of the priest.
+Normal dental care (up to 3,000/year).
+(See Appendix D A & B) Major dental procedures must have preapproval.
+(See Appendix D - C) - D. The accountability of Mass stipends is the responsibilities of the priest.
 Such stipends are considered taxable income by the IRS.
 The priest may administer these from a personal bank account or through the parish.
 Mass offerings are limited to one offering per priest/day.
 The current recommendation for a Mass offering is \$10.00 keeping in mind the canons governing Offerings and Intentions (cc.
-945 -958). - E. A priest who is substituting for a resident priest shall be paid according to the norms set by the Presbyteral Council.
-Currently the rate is \$40.00 per weekend plus mileage reimbursement at the standard IRS rate.
-In the case of a retired priest, a rate of \$60.00 per day plus mileage reimbursement will be paid.
-If the substitute priest's gas has already been paid for by his resident parish, arrangements should be made for reimbursement from the visiting parish to the parish of residence, not to the priest. - F. Any visiting priests (from outside the Diocese) must have approval from the chancery before they are allowed to minister within the Diocese. - G. Compensation for religious order priests, sisters, and brothers are made on an individual basis between the diocese or parish and province. - H. Refer to Income Taxes for Priests Only by Wayne Martin Lenell for specifies on IRS compliance for priests taxes.
+945 -958). - E. A priest who is substituting for a resident priest shall be paid according to the norms set by the Presbyteral Council. - 1.
+The current rate is the total of the following: - i. \$40.00 per day for active priests, or \$60 per day for retired priests. - ii.
+All Mass stipends (only one per day) and donations given for sacraments celebrated. - iii.
+Mileage reimbursement at the current standard IRS rate. - 2.
+Room and board is expected to be covered by the parish.
+If for any reason the parish cannot cover room and board, the priest is to be reimbursed for his expenses. - 3.
+If the substitute priest's gas has already been paid for by his resident parish, arrangements should be made for reimbursement from the visiting parish to the parish of residence, not to the priest.

-- I. If a priest is assigned to more than one position (pastor at two parishes, parish assignment and chancery assignment, etc.) he may still only collect one salary. - J. The parish and pastor MAY NOT negotiate any of these benefits.
+- F. Any visiting priests (from outside the Diocese) must have approval from the chancery before they are allowed to minister within the Diocese. - G. Compensation for religious order priests, sisters, and brothers are made on an individual basis between the diocese or parish and province. - H. Refer to Income Taxes for Priests Only by Wayne Martin Lenell for specifies on IRS compliance for priests taxes. - I. If a priest is assigned to more than one position (pastor at two parishes, parish assignment and chancery assignment, etc.) he may still only collect one salary. - J. The parish and pastor MAY NOT negotiate any of these benefits.
 The benefits are determined only by the Bishop after consultation.